July and August 2011 Karachi targeted killings

 During the months of July and August 2011, a number of targeted killings in Karachi, Pakistan left hundreds of people dead.
 The attacks are part of an ongoing terrorist campaign of political, ethnic and religious violence that has gripped the city in its worst form in the recent years.
 The targeted killings of Shias in Pakistan have been described by international human rights groups as a genocide.
 Since 1963, the government of Pakistan estimates more than 23,000 Shias have been killed in Pakistan, however, that number is widely believed to be a vast undercount.
+In mid-July, ANP politicians accused the MQM expelling 3–4,000 Pashtuns out of their neighbourhoods.
+Dawn reported in 29 August that ethnic Pashtuns were leaving Karachi due to the violence.